 - Install all desktop applications on up to two of your computers

-- No previous purchase or prior software necessary
+- No previous purchase necessary, and no prior software required

 Adobe has been clear that this is the regular ongoing price for anyone who signs up for this plan.
 So if you join now, then if/when you renew in a year’s time, the price will still be $9.99 per month.
 They do not have plans to change this price.

-What’s this plan worth?
-Well, the list price of Photoshop Extended just by itself (quoting CS6 from 2012) is $999 – with many new features added since.
-Adobe Lightroom 5 (full) sells for $149.
-Plus you get the online storage, mobile apps, and product training.
-Add it all up, and to buy a software bundle like this upfront would cost over US$1,200 for static versions that never improve.
+What’s this package worth?
+Well by comparison, the list price of Photoshop Extended just by itself (quoting CS6 from 2012) is $999 – although many new features have been added since then.
+And then Adobe Lightroom 6 (standalone full) sells for $149.
+But with the CC plan you also get the Portfolio website, online storage, mobile/web apps, and product training.
+Add it all up, and to buy a software bundle like this upfront would cost over US$1,250 for static versions that never improve.
 That would be a decade of paying just $10 a month instead with this special plan, where here you’ll also receive ongoing support and upgrades to new desktop releases with the latest features!

-So if you’d like to have those industry-leading professional imaging tools plus other benefits at a low monthly cost, this is a terrific package… And if you want to take it up a step further and get the full Creative Cloud including these and all the rest of the new CC 2014 tools, then existing CS customers can receive upgrade pricing for $29.99 a month.
+So if you’d like to have those industry-leading professional imaging tools plus other benefits at a low monthly cost, this is a terrific option.

 Want to get started today, for free?
-You can download the CC 2014 trials which will install and run fully-functional for 30 days (or possibly up to 60 days).
-Those free trials can then convert to full versions if you decide to sign up.
+You can download the CC 2019 trials which will install and run fully-functional for 7 days (or possibly longer).
+Those free trials will convert to full versions if you decide to sign up.
 If you don’t wish to continue once the trial is up, simply uninstall the programs.

 See Adobe’s official press release about the new plan.